-Just when you thought newborn sleep was as bad as it could get, enter your two-year-old and her raging battle against rest.
+Just when you thought newborn sleep was as bad as it could get, enter your two-year-old and his raging battle against rest.
 If you find yourself refilling that coffee cup once or twice in the morning, you’re not alone.

 Toddlers and sleep issues tend to go hand-in-hand.
 Toddlers this age are becoming more independent, and also more imaginative.
 This can lead to more bedtime protests, and also some new fears.

 Here’s a list of common sleep problems, and some tips on how to conquer them.